learningdebunked/SystemDesignFundamentals/README.md

           ** Distributed locking is also used at much granular level to implement Linearizable operations

    **SSL/TLS Handshake - How it works ? **

+   What is SSL and What is TLS and what are the differences?
   What is trust store ?
   What is key store ?